AntRobotics-de/adir/README.md

 ```
   Once succesfully run, then we can launch the run files.

 - If using CAN by connecting to the given port on ADIR and CAN bus is up & running, then we can straight away launch the scripts.
+Please note that the bit rate is currently set at 500kbps.